Large-flowered Ground-cherry (Leucophysalis grandiflora)

 Species overview

-Large-flowered Ground-cherry (Leucophysalis grandiflora), a State Special Concern plant, is found mostly in recently burned or disturbed moist to dry forests, as well as on gravel bars of large rivers.
+Large-flowered Ground-cherry (Leucophysalis grandiflora), a Wisconsin Special Concern plant, is found mostly in recently burned or disturbed moist to dry forests, as well as on gravel bars of large rivers.
 Blooming occurs throughout July; fruiting occurs throughout August.
 The optimal identification period for this species is throughout July.

 Synonyms: Chamaesaracha grandiflora, Physalis grandiflora